 About Me

-I am a first-year Ph.D. student in the Department of Philosophy at Northwestern University.
+I am a second-year Ph.D. student in the Department of Philosophy at Northwestern University.
 I hold a Bachelor of Arts in philosophy from Creighton University in Omaha, NE.

-Outside the academy, I enjoy watching TV sitcoms and superhero movies, reading literary fiction, and trying new food.
+Outside the academy, I enjoy computer programming, abstract algebra, watching TV sitcoms and superhero movies, reading literary fiction, and trying new food.
 I also try to write public philosophy essays from time to time, published on my Medium page.

 You can contact me at MaddoxLarson (at) u (dot) northwestern (dot) edu.